-Bailey is a senior bioengineering major at Syracuse University’s College of Engineering and Computer Science.
-She is interested in pursuing a Ph.D. in bioengineering after graduation.
+Bailey is a bioengineering major at Syracuse University’s College of Engineering and Computer Science.
+Pursuing a Ph.D. in bioengineering after graduation.
 Bailey is an experienced undergraduate researcher, with a breadth of knowledge in computational modeling, 4D printing, and medical device associated biofilm infections.
 She is passionate about healthcare and her goal is to research advances in medicine to improve patient outcomes.
 Her talk about her research investigates the emerging technology of 4D printing and its applications related to biomaterials and healthcare.

-Luca is a senior Broadcast & Digital Journalism Major in SU's Newhouse School and he's interested in pursuing podcasting and audio reporting after graduation.
+Luca obtained a Broadcast & Digital Journalism Major in SU's Newhouse School.
 This past summer, throughout the pandemic, Luca served as a letter carrier for the United States Postal Service.
 During his time as USPS, he gained insight into many of the misconceptions people have about the agency, and what he thinks the future of it might look like.

 Noelle Johnson is a first-year Acting major at Syracuse University's Drama Department (housed within the College of Visual and Performing Arts).
 She is an actor and published playwright, hoping to improve the way that the performing arts industry embraces queer voices.
 She is also a graduate of the acting program at the Interlochen Arts Academy, an arts-based boarding school in Northern Michigan.
 Her talk focuses on the past, present, and future of queer representation in film and television, and hopes to promote the sharing of queer stories in onscreen media.